-- The gold will be perfect to make a ring.
+- The gold will be perfect for making a ring.

-- The water of the glass looks suspicious.
+- The water in the glass looks suspicious.

-5. The article ‘the’ is placed before the name of a thing that exists only one.
+5. The article ‘the’ is placed before the name of a thing that exists only once.
 For example:

 - The sun shines brightly.